Calcium Hydroxide and Calcium Oxide Efficacy and Safety

 These precautionary measures generally reflect significant exposure to a calcium powder, not the encapsulated or tableted products sold as dietary supplements.

 To date, there have been 20 medical studies published on the calcium oxide and hydroxide in AdvaCAL.
 There have been no toxicity or safety issues reported in those studies any different than found in people taking a placebo or calcium carbonate.
 Moreover, LaneLabs has not received any serious complaints on AdvaCAL, since it was introduced in 1999.
 AdvaCAL has helped thousands in supporting/ increasing bone density.
-Critical to its efficacy and success is its patented calcium oxide and calcium hydroxide.
+Critical to its efficacy and success is its unique calcium oxide and calcium hydroxide.